Mission: Healthier and happier workplaces, workforces and communities.

-As a social worker and someone who lives with bipolar disorder, Ruth has an intimate knowledge of the mental health services system in the USA, both as client and provider.
+As a social worker and someone who lives with bipolar disorder, Ruth has intimate knowledge of the mental health services system in the USA, both as client and provider.
 After being hospitalized more than a decade ago, she vowed that it would be her first and last time.
 Determined to continue her career as an academic, she spent hundreds of hours researching brain science to find ways to improve her own mental health.
 This culminated into her first book, Bipolar 101, which was a successful primer on the illness.
 While doing this research, she came to understand that what worked for her, as someone with a chronic mental illness, also works for everyday people with no diagnosis who are in search of ways to improve their mental health and well-being.
 Her public health background led her to focus on the prevention of mental illness – and the promotion of mental wellness – by managing stress and building emotional resilience.
 Her books on that topic include, ‘The Stress Management Workbook: De-stress in 10 minutes or less’ and ‘Everyday Stress Relief: Emotional techniques to boost emotional resiliency and improve your health’.

 - PhD, University of California, Berkeley (Social Welfare)

 - MPH, University of California, Berkeley (Maternal & Child Health; International Health)